Fed Up With Uncivil Discourse Online, Lawmakers Block Their Constituents

 Weiler explained that her tweet came during the legislative session and she was "probably the eighth or ninth or 10th person who blamed me for the bad air that day and I just probably had enough, and I'm like, 'I'm not going to put up with this.' "

-Being one of the most active members of the Utah legislature online means Weiler attracts more flak than most.
-He says he only really has issues with people who make personal attacks on him, his family or his Mormon faith.
+Being one of the most active members of the Utah Legislature online means Weiler attracts more flak than most.
+He says he really only has issues with people who make personal attacks on him, his family or his Mormon faith.

 John Mejia, legal director of the ACLU of Utah, says that while obscenity and personal threats are not acceptable, he has noticed more elected officials across the political spectrum shutting out constituents online.